 Catania Sicily, Italy Travel Guide

-Italy's major mobile providers are TIM, Vodafone, and WindTre.
+Italy's the biggest mobile networks are TIM, Vodafone, and WindTre.
 Obtain local SIM cards at the airport or in city stores.
 Tourist SIMs usually include data, calls, and texts for a period.
-A passport is necessary for registration.
+A passport is essential for registration.

 Italian is the official language.
 English is spoken in tourist-oriented areas like hotels and major attractions.
 Outside these areas, language barriers may occur.